pervices/releases/README.md

 To identify the correct version of UHD, select the branch or release that shares the same release tag as the one you selected when updating Crimson.

+You can always determine what UHD version you have installed, by typing;

+$ uhd_usrp_probe --version

 MANUAL UPDATE INSTRUCTIONS
 ===